Methodology & Data Sources

 Our ETL pipeline builds breed-specific price estimates in several stages:

-• Apply regional price adjustment factors to convert national estimates to local market pricing for each metro area
+- Apply a per-metro regional index, calibrated to published BLS regional cost-of-living differences, to convert national estimates to local market pricing

-No pricing data is fabricated.
-Base prices come from published industry sources, coat adjustments come from documented breed characteristics, and regional adjustments come from BLS economic data.
-The layered model produces estimates that align with reported market ranges while accounting for the two largest price drivers: breed characteristics and geography.
+The estimates are a transparent model, not a quote feed: base prices come from published industry rate data, coat adjustments come from documented AKC breed characteristics, and the regional index is calibrated to BLS regional cost-of-living differences.
+The layered model produces ranges that align with reported market pricing while accounting for the two largest drivers: breed characteristics and geography.
+Figures are estimates for budgeting, not surveyed local quotes.

 Update Schedule